open-resources/physics_bank/content/public/009.Work/Work/Lowering_bucket_2/Lowering_bucket_2.md

 # {{ params.vars.title }}
 {{params.vars.name}} stands on a cliff, and gently lowers a bucket of water to the ground using a rope.
 The bucket starts out with an initial downwards velocity, but {{ params.vars.name }} is tightening their grip on the rope as it slides through their hands, so that is slows as it descends, and when the bucket touches the ground it has zero velocity.

-Consider the energy in the situation and how the work is being done if the system consists of the rope, the bucket, the air, and the earth.
+Consider the energy in the situation and how the work is being done if the system consists of **the rope, the bucket, the air, and the earth**.

 ## Part 1